-Authors Jim Collins (author of the best-sellers Good to Great and Great by Choice) and Jerry Porras compared 18 sets of long-running and successful companies to learn what differentiated the visionary company from the comparison company.
+Authors Jim Collins (author of the best-sellers Good to Great and Great by Choice) and Jerry Porras compared 18 sets of long-running and successful companies.
+Their goal was to learn what differentiated the visionary company from the comparison company.
 Their research identified key traits and habits prevalent in the more successful companies.
 Thus, they formed the basis of their book, Built to Last: Successful Habits of Visionary Companies.

-This post summarizes ten lessons of visionary companies from the book and, as a bonus, offers six suggestions for leaders to better align an organization.
+This post summarizes ten lessons of visionary companies from the book.
+As a bonus, we also offer six suggestions for leaders to align an organization better.

 You don’t need a great idea to start a great company.

-Few of the visionary companies in the book began with even any specific idea.
+Few of the visionary companies in the book begin with any specific idea.
 Visionary companies often get off to a slow start, but they set BHAGs (below).
 Then they experiment with ideas that move them towards their vision while sticking to their core values.

-The success of visionary companies comes primarily from successful underlying processes and core values, not a special idea, patent, or trade secret.
+The success of visionary companies comes primarily from successful underlying processes and core values.
+Success does not come from a unique idea, patent, or trade secret.

 Charismatic, visionary leaders are not required.